Nursing & Nursing Assistants

 |Hispanic or Latino||743|

-Students from other countries are interested in Practical Nursing, too.
+Americans aren’t the only ones with an interest in Practical Nursing.
 About 0.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea